miker704/Strife/patches2.md

     - Added modal close calls for mega upc user options modal when clicking message option to close both the options modal and the mega upc modal when in different parts of the app to teleport to a dm and automatically close the modal.
     - Changed from react router link using to = path to div using props.history.push(path) in mega upc tab 2 for mutual servers.
     - Add close mega upc hook when clicking on a server in mutual servers tab 2 in mega upc modal.
+    - Added styles for UPC Panel which is the side panel for one to one dm servers.

 ## Backend Changes